veeroo18/foundationpress-06/README.md

 # Foundation 6 wordpress theme / fp6
 by Veerendra Tikhe @veeroo18
-**Please open all issues with this template on the main [Foundation for Sites](https://github.com/zurb/foundation-sites/issues) repo.**

-This is the basic starter project for [Foundation for Sites 6](http://foundation.zurb.com/sites).
-It includes a Sass compiler and a starter HTML file for you.
+This is the basic starter project, It includes a Sass compiler and a starter php files for you.

 ## Installation